ChibugoOhanyiri/AI-automation-portfolio/calendar-and-meeting-prep-workflow/README.md

 ### How LinkedIn is solved

 LinkedIn does not offer a public API for profile or post data.
 The Apify LinkedIn Profile Scraper retrieves public profile data using a maintained cloud actor without requiring LinkedIn API access.
-In production, the attendee's LinkedIn URL (stored as a custom property in HubSpot) is passed to Apify, which returns headline and recent posts.
+In production, the attendee's LinkedIn URL (stored as a custom property in HubSpot) is passed to Apify, which returns the headline and recent posts.
 This data is then included in the Claude prompt.

 ---

 ## HubSpot Integration

 <img width="1919" height="807" alt="Screenshot 2026-05-03 153022" src="https://github.com/user-attachments/assets/83489649-be63-4a06-a376-59901c3d2619" />

+---

 <img width="1872" height="811" alt="Screenshot 2026-05-03 152959" src="https://github.com/user-attachments/assets/7e79b899-f491-4259-acdb-c4741e464257" />